 Where to install Linux 2.4 hotplugging rules.
-The default is /etc/hotplug, if that directory exists, and not to install it otherwise.
-Note that this installation directory is not a subdirectory of cprefix> by default.
+The default is to use /etc/hotplug, if that directory exists, and to not install it otherwise.
+Note that this installation directory is not a subdirectory of cprefix by default.
 When installing NUT as a non-root user, you may have to override this option.